-Grounds for Filing Divorce in Arizona
+Grounds for Filing for Divorce in Arizona

-Arizona is a no-fault divorce state, which means one party does not need to find the other at fault for the dissolution of the marriage to take place.
+Arizona is a no-fault divorce state, which means one party does not need to find the other at fault for the dissolution of marriage to take place.
 All that is required is for one spouse to desire the dissolution of the marriage.
 When one spouse is ready to get a divorce, there is nothing the other can do to prevent it.

 The Rare Covenant Marriage

 In a covenant marriage, the couple goes through premarital counseling and signs a special declaration of their intent to enter into a covenant marriage when applying for a marriage license.
-Covenant marriage limits the legal options for the dissolution of marriage.
-We can assist you with the dissolution of your covenant marriage through online divorce mediation services.
+Covenant marriage limits the legal options for dissolution of marriage.
+We can assist you with dissolution of your covenant marriage through Online Divorce Mediation services.

 For those in a covenant marriage in Arizona, the courts will only grant dissolution of marriage under one of these grounds:

-The spouse not filing for dissolution, the Respondent, committed adultery.
+- The spouse not filing for dissolution, the Respondent, committed adultery.

-The Respondent committed a serious crime and the courts have sentenced him or her to death or imprisonment.
+- The Respondent committed a serious crime and the courts have sentenced him or her to death or imprisonment.

-The Respondent has been absent from the home where the married couple lived for at least one year and refuses to return.
+- The Respondent has been absent from the home where the married couple lived for at least one year and refuses to return.

-The couple has been living apart without getting back together for at least two consecutive years.
+- The couple has been living apart without getting back together for at least two consecutive years.

-The court has already granted the couple a legal separation, and the couple has been living apart without getting back together for at least one year from the date of separation.
+- The court has already granted the couple a legal separation, and the couple has been living apart without getting back together for at least one year from the date of separation.

-The Respondent regularly abuses alcohol or drugs.
+- The Respondent regularly abuses alcohol or drugs.

-Both spouses agree to a divorce.
+- Both spouses agree to a divorce.

-We are here to assist you and answer any questions you have about covenant marriage.
+The Aurit Center can answer any questions you have about covenant marriage.
 Contact us to find out how we can help you have the healthiest divorce possible.

 Filing a Petition for Dissolution of Marriage

-The residency requirement to file for divorce in Arizona states one party must be domiciled in the state, or stationed here as a member of the armed forces, for
+The residency requirement to file for divorce in Arizona, states that one party must be domiciled in the state, or stationed here as a member of the armed forces, for

 Serving Divorce Papers